It’s obvious. Asian food is in.

 While these establishments move freely within different regional Chinese cuisines, Xiu is decidedly traditional Cantonese.
 After all, it is a joint venture between Chua’s group (she has a different set of partners for Xiu) and Hong Kong restaurant West Villa, a collaboration she says she fought hard to finalize.

 “They (West Villa) don’t need us!” she says.
 “They’re doing well on their own in Hong Kong, they don’t need the Philippine market.
 However, I think the local restaurant scene needs something like them.”

 It’s hard to ignore the glitz of the obligatory crystal chandeliers or the menu that reads like an emperor’s banquet—suckling pig two ways; sautéed lobsters with egg white; scallops in truffle paste; shark’s fin in double-boiled broth.
 All are prepared according to their Hong Kong partners’ high standards.

 Past the shimmering ambience and the ostentatious dishes is Xiu’s devotion to traditional Cantonese cooking ensured by a battalion of chef imports from Guangdong province.
-This is an element that, despite the elegant trappings, puts them comfortably in the same breath as Makansutra, Singaporean TV personality KF Seetoh’s hawker stall concept.
-Chef Him Uy de Baron is the only local partner with restaurant experience so he was tasked with heading operations at the sprawling flagship store in SM Megamall.
+This is an element that, despite the elegant trappings, puts them comfortably in the same breath as [the now defunct] Makansutra, Singaporean TV personality KF Seetoh’s hawker stall concept.
+Him Uy de Baron is the only local partner with restaurant experience so he was tasked with heading operations at the sprawling flagship store in SM Megamall.